FSD 69 - Calculation of allowances

 (b) Within time-limits as specified below, employees must complete and submit the Travel Certification Form in the Appendix to this directive.
 This certification, which must be signed or sent by e-mail from the employee's e-mail account, will form the basis for any subsequent audit.
 In addition, Mission administration may be requested by the deputy head to verify details.

 (c) Employees are required to retain evidence of travel to support the purpose of the allowance for a period of seven years.
+Supporting documentation must demonstrate that expenditures were incurred outside the mission.
 If employees cannot demonstrate that the allowance has been used for the purpose intended, when requested to do so, the allowance will be adjusted and reduced by that portion of the allowance the use of which cannot be substantiated.

 (d) Under normal circumstances, no further travel allowances under the Foreign Service Directives will be issued until the employee has submitted any required/requested documentation regarding a previous travel allowance.

 (e) Except as otherwise specified in this section, the employee should provide evidence of travel:

 (i) at the end of the travel, where the allowance has been exhausted, or